JoeyCorbett/JoeyCorbett/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joseph Corbett
 ======================================================================================================================================

-Computer Science Student and Aspiring Full Stack Web Developer
+Computer Science Student and Aspiring Web Developer
 ---------------------------------------------------

-* 🌍  I'm based in New Jersey
-* 🧠  I'm learning Front End Web Design and Javascript via The Odin Project
-* ⭐️  What I bring to the table: Eagerness to learn and grow in the tech industry.
+- What I bring to the table: Eagerness to learn and grow in the tech industry.
 Love to work in a team setting and collaborate on projects.
 Quick learner and Strong problem solving skills

-* 🤝  I'm open to collaborating on Web Applications
-* 💼  I'm open to entry-level opportunities where I can contribute and grow.
+- I'm open to entry-level opportunities where I can contribute and grow.
 Let's connect!

+* 🌍  I'm based in New Jersey
 * ✉️  You can contact me at [corbettjoey9@gmail.com](mailto:corbettjoey9@gmail.com)
+* 🧠  I'm learning Front End Web Design and Javascript via The Odin Project
+* 🤝  I'm open to collaborating on Web Applications
 * ⚡  When I'm not coding, I enjoy Fitness and Reading

 ### Skills